 Continuous learning – regular collection of intelligence and learning from successes, challenges and defect/failure

-Understand if this is a new innovation or a change in methodology
+Understand if this is a new innovation or change in methodology

 To determine best next steps and to support turning knowledge into action, it is important that learning system participants take the time to analyse and make sense of new information/data/evidence.
 Clarity about what the learning and data suggests will support decisions related to further promotion and dissemination.